• Skip to primary navigation

 Flaxseeds are extremely popular in baking and also as a health supplement (flaxseed oil).
 They are a great binding agent and are easily found (because of their popularity).
 On top of all this, they are cheap to buy!

-In their natural form, flaxseeds are not very useful as a binding agent.
-They have to be ground first and then mixed with hot water.
-The water has to be boiled first and then mixed with the flax to form a gel like paste known as ‘slurry’ which is then added to gluten free flour for baking breads and cakes.
+In their natural form, flaxseeds are large seeds and can be noticeable in your baked goods.
+I recommend grounding them first and then mixing with hot water.
+The water should be hot and then mixed with the flax to form a gel like paste known as ‘slurry’ which is then added to gluten free flour for baking breads and cakes.
+You'll want to mix quickly otherwise it can form clumps.

 For substitution, use the same weight of ground flax as you would xanthan gum.
-Then mix it in twice the amount of water (2 tbsp of ground flax mixed with 4 tbsp of hot boiling water).
+Then mix it in twice the amount of water (2 Tablespoons of ground flax mixed with 4 Tablespoons of hot water).

 Check out this recipe for gluten free cinnamon raisin bread using flax seed meal.